-- These areas must have line markers and/or test stations installed to designate the location of the line.
-Warning tape must also be installed approximately one (1) foot above the pipe. - iv) At locations where it is possible to lower the FlexSteel pipe without the potential of impingement of the outer liner, NFG must install the pipe at a depth per the requirements of 49 CFR 192.327. - v) As per the requirements of the special permit, NFG must perform patrolling of this line four (4) times per calendar year at a minimum, not to exceed 4-1⁄2 months between surveys.
-This will include observations of any locations that may have become exposed.
+- outer FlexSteel liner or damage to the casing Link-seal, NFG may need to bury the FlexSteel pipe and fittings up to the depth of cover of the existing line. - iv) These areas must have line markers and/or test stations installed to designate the location of the line.
+Warning tape must also be installed approximately one (1) foot above the pipe. - v) At locations where it is possible to lower the FlexSteel pipe without the potential of impingement of the outer liner, NFG must install the pipe at a depth per the requirements of 49 CFR 192.327. - vi) NFG must perform patrolling of this line four (4) times per calendar year at a minimum, not to exceed 4-1/2 months between surveys.
+The patrols must include observations of any locations that may have become exposed.
 These exposures must be reviewed and prioritized for remediation per NFG's O&M Procedures, not to exceed 12-months.